 When you play a video, both audio and video sync together to deliver you the best experience.
-But sometimes, audio lags or leads the video.
+However, sometimes the audio lags behind or ahead of the video.
 This is known as the syncing issue between audio and video.
-You may experience this problem with any media player and web browser installed on Windows 11/10.
+You may experience this issue with any media player or web browser installed on Windows 11/10.
 Even sometimes the issue occurs while playing video games.

 Why is my video and audio out of sync on my computer?

 The reasons can be many.
-It could be a corrupted media file, outdated graphics or audio drivers, changed Windows settings, or maybe your media player needs to be repaired.
+It could be a corrupted media file, outdated graphics or audio drivers, altered Windows settings, or perhaps your media player needs to be updated or repaired.

 Fix Audio and Video out of sync on Windows PC